precice/openfoam-adapter/CONTRIBUTING.md

 We check every contribution with a few GitHub Actions workflows that report at the bottom of each pull request.

+There are also a few additional workflows that can be triggered manually:

-Additionally, there is an "custom build" workflow, which can be triggered manually to build any branch of the repository with any of the available OpenFOAM versions.
-Members of the repository can trigger this workflow in the "Actions" tab.
+- `Custom build`: builds any branch of the repository with any of the available OpenFOAM versions.
+- `Check links`: checks the links in all markdown files to verify if they are still reachable.

+Members of the repository can trigger these workflows in the "Actions" tab.